wojons/mcp-openvision/.ai/stories/sample-implementation.md

                 "image_analysis",
                 {
                     "image": {"data": image_data},
-                    "prompt": "What objects can you see in this image?"
+                    "query": "What objects can you see in this image?"
                 }
             )